-HybridAIMS 2024 – in conjunction with the 36th International Conference on Advanced Information Systems Engineering (CAiSE 2024)
+HybridAIMS 2026 – in conjunction with the 38th International Conference on Advanced Information Systems Engineering (CAiSE 2026)

-Hybrid Artificial Intelligence is the research direction that focuses on the combination of two prominent fields: sub-symbolic AI (e.g., machine learning like neural networks, Large Language Models, generative AI) and symbolic AI (e.g., knowledge representation and reasoning, knowledge-based systems, knowledge graphs).
+Hybrid Artificial Intelligence is the research direction that focuses on the combination of two prominent fields, i.e., sub-symbolic AI (e.g., machine learning like neural networks, Large Language Models, Generative AI) and symbolic AI (e.g., knowledge representation and reasoning, knowledge engineering, knowledge-based systems).
 Approaches from both fields have complementary strengths and enable the creation of Intelligent Information Systems (IIS).
 For example, whilst neural networks can recognize patterns in large amounts of data, knowledge-based systems contain domain knowledge and enable logical reasoning, enforcement of constraints, and explainability of conclusions.
 AI approaches are typically integrated with application systems, which provide data for the AI approaches and use the results of these approaches for further processing.
 Thus, the creation of IIS requires high expertise in both AI approaches, familiarity with the application domain and IT requirements.
 An early inclusion of domain experts in the engineering process is beneficial as it promotes high quality.
-Such an early inclusion is, however, challenging because stakeholders from business and IT have complementary skills and speak different languages: one more technical and one more business-oriented.
-Enterprise Modelling (EM) can tackle this challenge as it supports business and IT alignment.
-It is an established approach for the conceptual representation, design, implementation, and analysis of information systems.
-This is of relevance for AI approaches.
-Graphical notation of enterprise models fosters human interpretability, hence supporting communication and decision-making involving stakeholders from the application domain, IT and AI.
-The convergence of Hybrid Artificial Intelligence and Enterprise Modelling promises to deliver high value in the creation of Intelligent Information Systems.
+Such an early inclusion is, however, challenging because stakeholders from business and IT have complementary skills and speak different languages: one more technical and one more business oriented.

 Objective and Topics